MatthijsKamstra/haxejs/intro.md

 * Probably for JavaScript developers who already started with Haxe.
 * Developers who know that JavaScript sucks for bigger projects.
 * Developers who have tried CoffeeScript and TypeScript.
-* Javascript developers who write more then a half a dozen classes.
+* JavaScript developers who write more then a half a dozen classes.
 * Flash-developers looking for an AS3 replacement
 * Flash-developers starting with js and trying to compete with plain js-developers
 * Freelance developers working with js